What is considered a legal contract?

 What constitutes a breach of contract?

-Any time someone goes against what is said in the contract, whether you want to claim damages for such a breach is a different matter.
+Any time someone goes against what is said in the contract this is a breach – whether you want to claim damages for such a breach is a different matter.
 If it was a small breach that was with your best customer, you may wish to overlook it, however if it is a major breach that affects your business or affects your ability to continue, this is when you need to terminate the contract and think about legal action.
 We always add a waiver clause to our contracts which allow you to ignore minor breaches of contract should you wish, but means that you do not have to always do this, or if you have allowed once, you don’t have to do so all the time.

 What is an example of breach of contract?